ipv6-feet-under/WriteUps-dCTF21/Just Take Your Time/README.md

 ![flag](images/flag.png)

 Setting up the WriteUp afterwards it looks like the script is failing sometimes.
-Didn't had time to debug, maybe because of the length of the cipher or the timne initialization... just restart when it's wrong.
+Didn't had time to debug.. maybe because of the length of the cipher or the time initialization... just restart when it's wrong.